When it comes to executive compensation, how can you protect your nonprofit from regulatory sanctions and public criticism?

 - Compliance and accounting personnel

-Register now to maintain your tax-exempt status and your edge in recruiting and retaining top performers!
+Register now to maintain your edge in recruiting and retaining top performers!

 CAE Credits: Live webinar attendees are eligible for 1.5 CAE credit hours.
 Association TRENDS is a CAE Approved Provider.
 This program meets the requirements for fulfilling the professional development requirements to earn or maintain the Certified Association Executive credential.
 We will maintain records of your participation in accord with CAE policies.
 For more information about the CAE credential or Approved Provider program, please visit www.whatiscae.org